ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Keras_ is awesome.
 It is a very well-designed library that clearly abides by its `guiding principles`_ of modularity and extensibility, and allows us to easily assemble powerful, complex models from primitive building blocks.
-This has been demonstrated in numerous blog posts and tutorials, such as the excellent tutorial on `Building Autoencoders in Keras`_.
+This has been demonstrated in numerous blog posts and tutorials, in particular, the excellent tutorial on `Building Autoencoders in Keras`_.
 As the name suggests, that tutorial provides examples of how to implement various kinds of autoencoders in Keras, including the variational autoencoder (VAE) [#kingma2014]_.